 Sure house cleaning is a must for entertaining.
 But now is the perfect time of year to take an intentional look at what is taking up space and pulling focus in your home.
 If you clean out the things that are futzing with your focus and dragging you down you’ll be surprised how much energy you have to live.
 This is more important than cleaning for your in-laws.
 It’s about creating a space that works for your life and helps you live most efficiently.
 Now is a great time to purge.
 It’s the end of the year, so reflect on the things you don’t need in your space in the upcoming year.
+Check out this website to learn more on how you can start tidying up.
 It’s also a great time to build up habits so you have your cleanest home in 2020.

 Cleaning will also provide you with a treasure trove of things you’d normally hate to part with.
 But now you have the perfect excuse to find them a good home.
 Maybe you can give custody to important people in your life.
 Are their designer sunglasses you never wear?
 Give them to a friend.
 Is there a painting you think someone might love more.
 Pass it along to the parents.
 Or, you can utilize all of the end of the year clothing drives for the homeless, children, and the disenfranchised.
 It’s easier to part with items if you know they are going to someone who will appreciate them more.